Cannabis Facility Design

-Design-assist to ensure designs and calculations coincide with proven methods, equipment, and systems already operational in other world-class facilities.
+Design-assist services to ensure designs and calculations align with proven methods, equipment, and systems operational in world-class facilities.

 Key Factors To Keep In Mind When Designing A Cannabis Cultivation Facility